National Museum of Women in the Arts: New York Avenue Sculpture Project

 The museum sponsored a series of installations on New York Avenue in Washington, DC from 13th Street to 9th Street, in the heart of Mount Vernon Square.
 The point of the effort was to bring "character" to an area where "there is a lot of good stuff going on," due to revitalization programs in the neighborhood.

 Niki de Saint Phalle's works, four in total, were the first in a series of installations.
-The installation of de Saint Phalle's iconic pop art works was meant as a contrast to the traditional sculpture that graces the streets and squares of Washington.
+The installation (from April 28, 2010 to October 30, 2011) of de Saint Phalle's iconic pop art works was meant as a contrast to the traditional sculpture that graces the streets and squares of Washington.
 All five major median strips were made into "sculpture islands," as described by National Museum of Women in the Art's director Susan Fisher Sterling.
 Another inspiration for the project came from the lack of innovative contemporary art in Washington, encouraging the evolution of the area.

 The project was sponsored by Medda Gudelsky, the D.C.
 Downtown B.I.D., the Philip L. Graham Fund, the Homer and Martha Gudelsky Family Foundation, members of the museum, and the D.C.
 Department of Transportation.
 The works remained up for one year.

+From March 8, 2012 to April 27, 2014, for the next New York Avenue Sculpture Project Chakaia Booker created four sculptures from “recycled tires that are cut, shaped and folded, then woven into dynamic, highly textured sculptures.”

+The next New York Avenue Sculpture Project was created by Magdalena Abakanowicz and was on display from September 27, 2014 to September 27, 2015.
+The works were “monumentally-scaled sculptures of grouped human figures and birds in flight exemplify issues universal to humankind: the power of nature, the force of destruction and the resiliency of hope.”

+The most recent New York Ave Sculpture Project was created by Betsabeé Romero and was on display from September 28, 2018 to May 2, 2021.
+For the four sculptures she “assembled carved and painted tires into totemic structures that speak to themes of human migration and the natural environment.”